Whiteknight/parrot-linear-algebra/README.md

 * NumMatrix2D

 A 2-D matrix containing floating point values.

 * PMCMatrix2D

 A 2-D matrix containing PMC pointers

 * ComplexMatrix2D

 A 2-D matrix containing Complex values, optimized to store complex values directly instead of using an array of Parrot's Complex PMC type.

 * CharMatrix2D (Testing)

 A 2-D character matrix that doubles as an array of strings with fixed-row-length storage.

 PLA does not yet offer matrix or tensor types with more than two dimensions.
+It might never offer higher-dimensional types because BLAS and LAPACK do not use them.

-== DEPENDENCIES ==
+## Dependencies

 PLA has several dependencies.
-To help manage dependencies, you may want to install Plumage
+To help manage dependencies, you may want to install **Plumage**.

 https://github.com/parrot/plumage

 This is not a dependency, just a convenience.
+Plumage may be installed with Parrot automatically.

 Each PLA release will target different versions of the various dependencies.
 See the file RELEASES for information about individual releases and their